vimcar/backend-challenge-trip-extraction/v2/readme.md

 For the trip extraction use the following logic:

-- The trip start conditions is: a stopped vehicle starts moving and leaves a circle of 20 meters diameter around it's rest position.
+- The trip start conditions is: a stopped vehicle leaves a circle of 20 meters diameter around it's rest position.
 - The trip end conditions is: a moving vehicle remains within a circle of 20 meters diameter for longer than 5 minutes.
 - Small distances of less than 10 meters between waypoints should be ignored.
 - Large distances in a short time, more than 10 km/minute between waypoints should be also ignored.

-The input is supplied in a file and contains a list of Waypoints, this is the gps information collected for one vehicle.
+The input is supplied in a file and contains of a list of Waypoints, this is the gps information collected for one vehicle.
 A waypoints has the following structure.

 - `timestamp` – string, a timestamp in ISO 8601 format